The April 2020 Examination Application is now open. The Application deadline is November 15, 2019

 The Detailed Content Outline outlines the subject matter that is tested on the certification examination.
 Each item, or question, on the examination is referenced to a particular discipline and chronological period listed on the blueprint.
 IBLCE does not currently offer an assessment guide.

-Computer-based testing (CBT) centres are provided by a major testing vendor and appointments for a seat at the testing centre of your choice must be made.
-In localities where CBT centres are not available, the exam will be offered by paper and pencil at exam sites determined by IBLCE.
+Computer-based testing (CBT) centres are provided by a major testing vendor and appointments for a seat at the testing centre of your choice must be made by you.
+In countries where CBT centres are not geographically available or in cases of substantiated reasonable accommodations, paper and pencil administration of the exam may be offered.

-IBLCE is one of many certification boards and organisations for which the CBT vendor provides testing centres.
-For this reason, reservation blocks for IBLCE exam appointments are available for a specified period of time each year and it is important that candidates take responsibility for making their appointments promptly.
-Neither IBLCE nor the CBT vendor can guarantee IBLCE exam candidate’s appointments close to their home.
+IBLCE is one of many certification boards and organisations for which the CBT vendor provides examinations at its testing centres.
+For this reason, reservation blocks for IBCLC exam appointments are available for a specified period of time each year and it is important that candidates take responsibility for making their appointments promptly.
+Neither IBLCE nor the CBT vendor can guarantee IBCLC exam candidate’s appointments close to their home.

 The English application is available online via the Credential Management System.
 Additional application languages are available on each translated IBLCE website section.